BeamNG/zoe/README.md

-# Zoe Job framework
+# zoe_ci Job framework

-If you are new to Zoe, look at the architecture docs there: [misc/ZoeArch.md](misc/ZoeArch.md)
+If you are new to zoe_ci, look at the architecture docs there: [misc/ZoeArch.md](misc/ZoeArch.md)

-This repository is the client part of the Zoe architecture that executes work items on target machines.
+This repository is the client part of the zoe_ci architecture that executes work items on target machines.

 It consists of:
-* a python library that implements the base primitives: [Zoe](Zoe)
+* a python library that implements the base primitives: [zoe_ci](zoe_ci)
 * and several [examples](examples)

 ## Conventions